SimLabs/mapbox-gl-native/README.md

 5. `cmake -G "MSYS Makefiles"` -- generates make with multiple targets

-6. `make mapbox-interface` -- makes the .dll (you can also try mapbox-interface-test to generate executable to see whether it works)
+6. `make mbgl-wrapper -- makes the .dll (you can also try mapbox-interface-test to generate executable to see whether it works)